astranetworld/ast/README.md

-# astranet
+# Astranet
-astranet (AST) is an implementation of a public blockchain (execution client) on the efficiency frontier, written in Go.
+Astranet (AST) is an implementation of a public blockchain (execution client) on the efficiency frontier, written in Go.

 **Disclaimer: This software is currently a tech preview.
 We will do our best to keep it stable and avoid breaking changes, but we make no guarantees.
 Things can and will break.**